StatCan/aaw/README.md

 Azure Kubernetes Service) to orchestrate all of the data science workloads.
-The Terraform configuration (Infrastructure as Code) already exists and we have launched a cluster within a day with all of our common platform tools and the various data analytics tools; KubeFlow, Jupyterhub, and the Databricks operator to name a few, as well as access to CPU and GPU machines that can autoscale on demand.
+The Terraform configuration (Infrastructure as Code) already exists and we have launched a cluster within a day with all of our common platform tools and the various data analytics tools; KubeFlow, JupyterHub, and the Databricks operator to name a few, as well as access to CPU and GPU machines that can autoscale on demand.
 The Databricks operator allows us to manage Databricks from a unified control plane, utilizing Desired State Configuration and showcases an example of